projetmbc/for-writing/@prism/contrib/products/lua/README.md

     -- ...
 With 7 more RBG colors.
 }
 ~~~
+#### Building new palettes from existing ones

-The `getPal` function has some options.
-To explain how this works, let's consider the following use case.
+The `getPal` function has several options to easily build new palettes.
+To illustrate how this works, consider the following use case.

 ~~~lua
 mypal = getPal(